kstost/codemerger/README.md

 # CodeMerger
 A CLI tool that merges source code files into a single markdown document, perfect for sharing code with LLMs.

+## Introduction
+When coding with AI assistance, the most crucial aspect is ensuring that the AI accurately understands the entire codebase of your project.
+While dedicated programs like Cursor AI handle this automatically, using chatbot-style AIs like ChatGPT or Claude presents a challenge - you need to manually copy and paste all the code, and it's often difficult to determine which code needs to be shared.

+CodeMerger, developed by CodeGrindingOldman, is a program designed to address these inconveniences.
+It automatically consolidates code spread across multiple files, either copying it to your clipboard or saving it to a file, making it easier to work with AI chatbots for coding tasks.

+This tool is particularly useful when working with next-generation models like o1 and o3-mini-high on the ChatGPT platform rather than Cursor, providing a streamlined way to share your code.

 ## Features
 - Merges multiple files into a single markdown document with proper code fencing
 - Automatically copies to clipboard or saves to file